nitishnarayanan002/lendingcasestudynn/README.md

 ## Table of Contents
-* Excel sheet provides the data of loan
-* Python files contains all the Analysis
+* Python file which contains all the Analysis
 * Presentation shows the overall Analysis from the data

 <!-- You can include any other section that is pertinent to your problem -->